 The versatility of curly hair allows it to hold multiple style.
 However, it is prone to dryness and brittleness – which can leave bundles hard to repair or keep healthy.
 Aside from a rigorous conditioning routine, women can take a break from maintaining their curly hair by wearing protective styles.
 Protective styles keep the hair unexposed to the elements and give you a break from working your natural hair.
-We also strive to provide consistent insight for our natural hair blog – we cover tips and do it yourself hairstyles and product reviews.

 #1 Cornrows are perfect for relaxed or curly.
 Cornrows can keep for up to 2-3 weeks with the proper maintenance.